Type approval ENGINE Identification Plates

 The plate indicates type approval No. of engine for motor bike category.2.

 Japan Ministry of transport, II-358 and II-1016 were numbered for CB92 Engine and CB92 frame respectively.

 There is some confusion from Honda on what carburettor the CB92 has fitted.
 In the early workshop manual, it is listed as the PW18HA3 and yet the handbook lists the PW20H carburettor, fitted and a 85 main jet.
+(We believe this is a Typographic error).
 Honda fitted the following individual size of carburettors for CB92 and CB95 i.e PW18 for CB92 and PW20 for CB95.
-Within a short time after that, Honda chose only one size of carburettor for both models, PW20 for CB92 and C95.

 Spark Plugs click to follow link

 Please check out the engine stand in the TOOLS section

 Follow link for comparison of different cranks and cases as fitted to CB92's.
 The first crankcase used a crankshaft breather so no tower, the next case was the tower breather type, then the last case with head breather with pipe on top of head, check out comparison.

 Watch out for C92 heads masquerading as CB92

 MORE INFORMATION WILL BE ADDED TO THIS SECTION AS SOON AS WE HAVE IT